awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 1. Use the Transfer Family console to create a server that uses AWS Managed Microsoft AD as its identity provider\.

-1. Create access from one or more of your AWS Directory Service groups\.
+1. Add access from one or more of your AWS Directory Service groups\.

 1. Although not required, we recommend that you test and verify user access\.